-Dan is a Senior Research Consultant, dividing his time between consultancies and grant-funded research.
+Dan is a principal consultant, dividing his time between consultancies and grant-funded research.
 With a background in economic research, he provides support for quantitative research methods across a number of INTRAC’s work streams.
 His areas of interest include governance and accountability, impact assessment and how evidence is used in international development programming.
 Dan has regional experience in South East Asia, has lived and worked in Myanmar, Thailand and Vietnam and worked with activists across the region.

 Using beneficiary feedback to improve development programmes

 Evaluation of Danish strategy for support to civil society